AlexCo1d/AlexCo1d.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a second-year Master's student at the University of Michigan.
-My research interest includes vision-language model and video understanding of Computer Vision area.
 I finished my Bachelor's degree at the Central South University.
+I will be a PhD candidate at the University of Central Florida at 2025 Fall.

+My research interest includes vision-language model and video understanding of Computer Vision area.
 You can find my CV here: [Yuanhao's CV](../files/CV.pdf).